Wear lightweight, tropical or hopsack wool. In summer, mix in linen & seersucker.

 - Jack Black Double-Duty Face Moisturizer SPF – $48 / 8.5 fl oz

 - Kiehl’s Ultra Facial Cream w/ SPF 30 – $62 / 125 ml

 I used to wash the ever living begeezus out of my face because I thought my skin was oily, only to have it shine right back up and feel gross soon after that scrubbing.
 I never used a moisturizer, I was using harsh bar soap, and the end result was parched skin that got glossy and sweaty because my epidermis was trying to re-balance itself.
-So yeah, use a gentle-ish face wash, and moisturize.
-Use one with sunscreen in it.
-We’ve all felt the hot-hot-heat rising off sunburned skin in the past.
-And don’t forget your ears.
+The alternative plan would be to use a gentle-ish face wash, and moisturize.

 Wear breathable merino wool or merino-blend socks.

 - Nordstrom Merino Wool Blend Dress Socks – $12.50